Top 12 Phlebotomist Skills to Put on Your Resume

 1. Venipuncture

-Venipuncture is the process of puncturing a vein with a needle to draw blood, typically performed by a phlebotomist for diagnostic testing, treatments, or blood donation.
+Venipuncture is the process of entering a vein with a needle to draw blood for testing, treatment, or donation.

 Why It's Important